lea-yamashiro/MaryPaley153/Project3_Notes.md

 - Probably most important decision we make
 - Lots of different populations that are interesting, but only a few populations have data that can support a careful demand analysis.
-- Ligon will provide some "curated" datasets that we can use, but we're welcome to find our own
+- Ligon will provide some "curated" datasets that we can use, but we're welcome to find our own We'll be using data from the WORLD BANK!!
+- there's a massive amount of Living Standards Measurement Surveys that the WB does, that we can use and work with

 **[A.2] Estimate Demand System**
 - Estimate a system of demands for different kinds of food